Santiago Ramos (racing driver): 2024

 Ramos joined Trident for the Formula 3 post-season testing in preparation for a full season in 2024, where he partnered Leonardo Fornaroli and Sami Meguetounif.
 His first points came in the Sakhir feature race with a fifth place.
 At the following round in Melbourne Ramos was penalised for rejoining the track in an unsafe manner during the feature event and ended both races in 24th.
 Imola heralded his most notable performance of the year, as Ramos led a Trident 1-2-3 in qualifying.
 Ramos held the lead at the start but was soon passed by Fornaroli and Oliver Goethe, before dropping to eighth by the flag thanks to struggles with tyre wear.

 No points at Monaco were followed by a missed opportunity during the Barcelona sprint race, where Ramos led after the first lap before being taken out of contention by teammate Meguetounif.
 Ramos finished tenth in the feature race but went two rounds without scoring thereafter, only getting back to the top ten with fifth place during the feature race in Budapest.
 At Spa, Ramos finished eighth in both races, despite suffering a five-second penalty for exceeding track limits on Saturday.
 Ramos concluded his season by finishing second in the Monza sprint race, claiming the place thanks to a penalty given to Sebastián Montoya for pushing Ramos off the track.
 He finished 16th in the championship, last of the Trident drivers.

 2025

-On January 26th—his 21st birthday—it was announced that Ramos would move to Van Amersfoort Racing for the 2025 FIA Formula 3 season, joined by Théophile Naël and Ivan Domingues.
+On January 26—his 21st birthday—it was announced that Ramos would move to Van Amersfoort Racing for the 2025 FIA Formula 3 season, joined by Théophile Naël and Ivan Domingues.
 He won the opening race of the season in Melbourne from reverse grid pole.
 A handful of non-points finishes and retirements followed before he returned to form in Imola, where he qualified on the front row and overtook Rafael Câmara to win the feature race.
 Prior to the Monza season finale, Ramos suddenly left Van Amersfoort Racing and was replaced by James Hedley.

+Retirement

+Ramos failed to find a racing seat for 2026, and in August 2026, he announced his retirement from racing in an Instagram post.